infinum/design-handbook/Tools/Maze.md

 When participants get to path's final screen, they'll get a "Well done" message within 0.2 seconds.
 Don't put any important information on that screen because it will leave participants hanging.

-/Path building visual/

 ### Questions
-After each mission, you should have a follow-up question.
-Ask people how easy it to perform the task or find the information.
+After each mission, you should have **a follow-up question**.
+Ask people how easy is it to perform the task or find the information.
 Ease of use is the best predictor of real-life usage.
 These numbers will give your report objectivity and make it easier to communicate delight and pain points to the client.

 Steps in creating a follow-up question:
 <br>1.
 Add opinion scale block